SamUndefined/websitebutforrealthistime/content/posts/2019-05-13-easily-create-and-deploy-a-website-for-junior-developers.md

 ## Who this is for?
 Mostly anyone who wants to get a simple and cheap website out and into the world quickly.

-However, it's best suited to those just dipping their feet into web development and those who've newly taken the plunge.
+However, it's best suited to those just dipping their feet into web development and  to those who've newly taken the plunge.

 ## What skills do I need?
 Basic HTML and CSS skills.
-For example: if you've created one to a few tiny web pages with these two you should be good to go!
+For example: if you've created one to a few tiny web pages with these two, you should be good to go!

-** Bonus Skills **
+#### Bonus Skills

 * `git`
 * JavaScript for a fancier site